SPICYJO/TIL/programming-languages/Kotlin/2-kotlin-basics.md

 - it is also possible to use when with no parameter
 - it is also possible to use a block.
 In this case, `when` is evaluated to last expression's value
+- notice that `==` compares equality of two operands in Kotlin, not identity like in Java

 </details>